Applications Are Open

 -

-The Certificate in Psychedelic-Assisted Therapies and Research serves the growing need for the training of licensed therapists and researchers as well as ordained clergy and chaplains for future psychedelic-assisted psychotherapy research approved by the U.S. Food and Drug Administration (FDA), Health Canada, and European Medicines Agency (EMA).
+The Certificate in Psychedelic-Assisted Therapies and Research serves the growing need for the training of licensed therapists and researchers; ordained clergy and chaplains; as well as professionals with a MA/MS or a BA/BS degree in all areas of medicine and mental health, and from such fields as the social sciences, humanities, sciences, law, and business for future psychedelic-assisted psychotherapy research approved by the U.S. Food and Drug Administration (FDA), Health Canada, and European Medicines Agency (EMA).
 The Certificate can also help you enhance your own personal journey of transformation and well-being.

 -